QuantEcon/lecture-source-jl/source/rst/dynamic_programming/career.rst

 * :math:`\epsilon_t \sim G`

-Notice that the worker does not have the option to retain a job but redraw a career --- starting a new career always requires starting a new job
+Notice that the worker does not have the option to retain a job but redraw a career --- starting a new career always requires starting a new job.

-A young worker aims to maximize the expected sum of discounted wages
+A young worker aims to maximize the expected sum of discounted wages.

 .. math::
     :label: exw